OTRS/otrs/SECURITY.md

 ## Scope

 - OTRS and Features created by the OTRS Group
-- Managed OTRS and created by the OTRS Group
+- Managed OTRS and automation tools created and operated by the OTRS Group
 - ((otrs)) Community Edition and features created by the OTRS Group

 ### Out of scope